 It is an early type Panther tank.
 It is built in October 2014.

 I make the Dragon Model’s premium kit Panther D. It is the luxurious kit with photo-etched parts and a metal gun barrel.
-I wonder now it’s still available?
+I wonder it’s still available?
 I want Dragon Model to resell these masterpiece products regularly.
-It is a disappointing point that many high quality kits are limited release.
+It is a disappointing point that many high-quality kits are a limited release.

-The panther is the required subject of the German tank fan, but Panther’s slant armor is unlike as German typical tank which is a big characteristic of love it or hate it.
+The panther is the required subject of the German tank fan, but Panther’s slant armor is unlike a German typical tank which is a big characteristic of love it or hates it.
 I made the type G before, I like it very much except that the side of the chassis is seen open too much.

-This time, almost all etched parts are used, many detailed works and hard, and feel of accomplishment.
+This time, almost all etched parts are used, many detailed works and hard, and feeling of accomplishment.

 The marking is Panzer-Grenadier-Division Großdeutschland at the time of the participation for Battle of Kursk in the summer of 1943.
 On this instruction manual, the coloring is in the Karachev area, it’s northwest of Kursk.
 I suppose this dark yellow and dark green camouflage pattern is best matched for the Kursk summer campaign.